aws-samples/amazon-elasticache-samples/tools/serverless-cost-calculator/README.md

 ## Limitations

 This script uses the default AWS CLI profile to connect to a cluster in the default profile.
 In order to speed up calculations the script assumes even key distribution among all shards and even workload distribution.
 Uneven key distribution and or a hot spot will effect calculation accuracy.
+The costs calculated are published rates at the time of publishing.

+## Compute

+This calculator uses the Amazon ElastiCache Valkey compute engine cost bases.

 ## Installation